Timeline – Our Potted History

 We set up an office in the US, run by Sarah Russo, and started publicising and publishing many of our titles in North America.
 Meanwhile in the UK, our American writer Helen DeWitt’s Lightning Rods was shortlisted for the 2013 Bollinger Everyman Wodehouse Prize, almost winning Helen a pig.

-Growth has been organic, based on sales and supported by Arts Council England and other funders of the literary arts.
-We’re finally in a position to move out of a third-floor small-town flat, regularly flooded by book cartons and mailbags, and into an office.
+Sale growth has been organic and steady.
+We’re finally in a position to move the ‘office’ out of a third-floor small-town flat and into an office.
 (Still in small town High Wycombe – for now.)
-We also take on our first full-time employee: the brilliant publicist (and translator from Swedish) Nicky Smalley.
+We also take on our first full-time employee: the brilliant publicist (and translator from Swedish) Nichola Smalley.

 Yuri Herrera wins the Best Translated Book Award for his Mexican migration novel Signs Preceding the End of the World!
 That 2015-published novel and his apocalyptical The Transmigration of Bodies (published summer 2016) were hits on both sides of the Atlantic, proving that the reading public does have great, adventurous taste.

-And Other Stories moved to Sheffield, partly out of a wish to make publishing less London-focused but mainly because it’s a great city.
-We launch the Northern Book Prize with partners New Writing North and rent our first Sheffield office in the Central Library.
+And Other Stories moved to Sheffield, partly out of a wish to make publishing less London-focused but mainly because it’s a great, rebellious, friendly city.
+We rent our first Sheffield office in the Central Library.
 (Nicky Smalley meanwhile gets a London desk – it’s still where the books media is.)

-Our Year of Publishing Women – an effort to counteract the frustrating lack of women published in English translation.
-We kicked things off with unpublished and long-lost writing by the great Ann Quin!
+Our Year of Publishing Women – an effort to counteract the inequalities in the publishing industry, not least a frustrating lack of women published in English translation.
+We kicked things off with unpublished and long-lost writing by the great Ann Quin.

 11 Commandments of Book Selection at And Other Stories

 We publish writing that is mind-blowing, often ‘challenging’ (Maureen Freely) and ‘shamelessly literary’ (Stuart Evers) – opening a space for exploration and discovery.
-It’s up for debate.
+Funny often too, at least we think so.
 Look at the authors we’ve read and published to get a feel for And Other Stories’ tastes.

-Our focus is on fiction for now, but we are open to non-fiction too, particularly narrative non-fiction.
+Our focus is on literary fiction and increasingly on non-fiction too, particularly narrative kinds of non-fiction.
 Our first work of literary non-fiction was Now and at the Hour of our Death by Susana Moreira Marques.
-A very funny and wonderful poem by Deborah Levy (An Amorous Discourse in the Suburbs of Hell) has come out too.
+A funny and wonderful work in verse by Deborah Levy (An Amorous Discourse in the Suburbs of Hell) has come out too and we will have a poetry list in future.

 We publish mainly contemporary writing, which for us means written in the last 40 years or so.
 There are a lot of good writers to catch up with from other literatures.
 Books can have slow fuses.

 We publish world-class writing, not ‘world writing’.
-So far we have concentrated on translations because there are so many amazing writers currently not available to readers in English.
-We’re reading a lot of English-language fiction too, and publish what we love, such as Deborah Levy’s Man Booker-shortlisted novel Swimming Home and are happy to consider submissions from authors and agents.
+A lot of translations (because there are so many amazing writers currently not available to readers in English) but always alongside English-language writing.
+We are happy to consider submissions from authors and agents.
 Hence . . .

 Suggestions and tips are encouraged – send your suggestions to Stefan Tobler via the Contact page.
 (For a submission, visit our Submissions page.)